Spanish Sayings or 'Refranes'

 | Original Spanish Saying: | Hacer de tripas corazón. |

-| Literal Translation: | To make the intestines of the heart. |
+| Literal Translation: | To make heart from guts |

 | Original Spanish Saying: | Hierba mala nunca muere. |